tsujp/tikan/README.md

 - [] "Proper" build system for WASM (not just simple shell script currently).
 - [] Optimise WASM build for size.
 - [] Profile game memory usage and Noir WASM backend usage (ceiling is 4GiB).
+- [] WASM multithreading with SharedArrayBuffer?
+Rayon (a dependency of Bevy) can apparently do this already; alternative are WebWorkers which would require copying memory per call.

 ## Other